Old Tjikko: Discovery and details

 The tree has survived for so long due to vegetative cloning.
-The visible tree is relatively young, but it is part of an older root system that dates back thousands of years.
+The visible tree is relatively young, but it is part of an older root system that dates back millennia.
 The trunk of the tree may die and regrow multiple times, but the tree's root system remains intact and in turn sprouts another trunk.
-The trunk may only live for about 600 years, and when one trunk dies another eventually grows back in its place.
+The trunk may only live for about six hundred years, and when one trunk dies another eventually grows back in its place.
 Also, each winter, heavy snow may push the tree's low-lying branches to ground level, where they take root and survive to grow again the next year in a process known as layering.
 Layering occurs when a tree's branch comes in contact with the earth, and new roots sprout from the contact point.
 Other trees, such as coast redwoods and western red cedars are known to reproduce by layering.
-The tree's age was determined by carbon-14 dating of the root system, which found roots dating back to 375, 5,660, 9,000, and 9,550 years ago.
-Carbon dating is not accurate enough to pin down the exact year the tree sprouted from seed; however, given the estimated age, the tree is supposed to have sprouted around 7550 BC.
-For comparison, the invention of writing (and thus, the beginning of recorded history) did not occur until around 4000 BC.
-Researchers have found a cluster of around 20 spruce trees in the same area, all over 8,000 years old.
+The tree's age was determined by carbon-14 dating of the root system, which found roots dating back to 375, 5,660, 9,000, and 9,550 years before 2008.
+Carbon dating is not accurate enough to pin down the exact year the tree sprouted from seed; however, given the estimated age, the tree is supposed to have sprouted around 7550 B.C.
+For comparison, the invention of writing (and thus, the beginning of recorded history) did not occur until around 4000 B.C.
+Researchers have found a cluster of around twenty spruce trees in the same area, all over eight millennia old.

-The estimated age of Old Tjikko is close to the maximum possible for this area, as the last ice age's receding Fenno-Scandian ice sheet only released the Fulufjället Mountain around 10,000 years ago.
+The estimated age of Old Tjikko is close to the maximum possible for this area, as the last ice age's receding Fenno-Scandian ice sheet only released the Fulufjället Mountain around ten millennia ago.

 Nature conservancy authorities considered putting a fence around the tree to protect it from possible vandals or trophy hunters.

+On 1 July 2024, it was reported that the Stockholm-based art studio Goldin+Senneby were building a climate-controlled installation at a new hospital campus in Malmö, Sweden.
+The installation houses a clone of Old Tjikko and was created using small twigs cut from Old Tjikko's top branches, which were then grafted onto stems of other spruce trees.
+This process would thus result in saplings with DNA identical to that of Old Tjikko.